space-buzzer/corona-weekly/week4/README.md

 The photo shows a diagram of a push button on the right, and the schema on the left.
 When the button is pushed, the switch in the middle makes contact.

-To demonstrate how a push button works, we'll build a simple circuit that uses the arduino as a power source.
+To demonstrate how a push button works, we'll build a simple circuit that uses the Arduino as a power source.

 ### Circuit Diagram for Push Button
 ![Simple push button circuit](images/push_button_circuit.png)